 They also use Balogh Becker, Ltd., as their alternate business name and operate an alternative website; www.baloghbecker.com.
 This means that you can be contacted by DCM Services using any of the alternate names.

-They currently have annual revenue of $22 million.
+They currently have an annual revenue of $22 million.

 This is probably the only collection agency in the US, whose core business is collecting the estates of the deceased, and this, according to them, is the reason why they succeed.